fommil/fpmortals/manuscript/backmatter.md

                            else filter f tail
 ~~~~~~~~

-but it is more common to use *case guards* with the pipe symbol
+but it is considered better style to use *case guards*

 {lang="text"}
 ~~~~~~~~